Typhoon Gaemi charges toward eastern Taiwan – DW – 07/24/2024

 The first typhoon of the season to affect the island, Gaemi was packing maximum sustained winds of 190 kilometers (118 miles) per hour.

-The storm has already affected Japan and the Philippines, with the storm enhancing the seasonal monsoon rains in Manila.
+The storm has already affected Japan and the Philippines, enhancing the seasonal monsoon rains in Manila.
 The rains set off a dozen landslides and floods over five days, killing at least eight people, according to Philippine authorities.

 After crossing the Taiwan Strait, Gaemi is likely to hit the southeastern Chinese province of Fujian late on Thursday afternoon.